rrwick/Bacsort/README.md

 ### Step 2: cluster assemblies

 ```
-cluster_genera.py "Citrobacter Klebsiella Salmonella Yersinia"
+cluster_genera.py assemblies "Citrobacter Klebsiella Salmonella Yersinia"
 ```

 ### Step 3: distance matrix

-As input for the neighbour joining tree algorith, we need a matrix of all pairwise distances between clusters.
+As input for the neighbour joining tree algorithm, we need a matrix of all pairwise distances between clusters.
 There a few alternative ways to produce such a matrix: using Mash, FastANI or rMLST.

 #### Option 1: Mash